|Intercontinental Cup 1983|

 -- Gremio won their third Copa Libertadores in 2017, but their players are still too young to be considered for an all-time team.
 Marcelo Grohe is named on my honorable mention.
 He might one day make the team.
 I put him as my 4th goalkeeper.
 Luan was the MVP of the tournament.
 He is too young to be considered for the team.
 I put him on honorable mention for now.

---- The last spot was between Paulo Isidoro and Eder were made famous by their participation with the World Cup Finals in 1982.
+--- The last spot was between Paulo Isidoro and Eder.
+They were made famous by their participation with the World Cup Finals in 1982.
 For Greimo, Paulo Isidoro appeared in several all-time list I discovered on the internet.
 Eder was often not mentioned.
 In the end, I took Eder because I wanted an extra left-sided player.
 I might also be biased because I watched the 1982 World Cup Finals and Eder was great.

 -- Ronaldinho also did not play much at the club, but he was probably the greatest ever player produced by their academy.